 What is the best crypto to invest in this year?

-One of the main advantages to Bitcoin, in particular, is the fact that it has a limited supply.
+One of the main advantages of Bitcoin, in particular, is the fact that it has a limited supply.
 There will only ever be 21 million Bitcoin tokens in existence.
 When something is limited, it always has better potential to store value than something more common.
 Digital currencies may be new, but the finite supply theory is simple, traditional economics.

-XRP is a cryptocurrency established by FinTech firm Ripple.
+XRP is a cryptocurrency established by the FinTech firm Ripple.
 One of its main advantages, particularly over cryptocurrency heavyweight Bitcoin, is that XRP is cheaper and faster than Bitcoin.
-One of the reasons is that it has more coins on the market, with 1 billion XRP coins pre-mined when launched, compared to Bitcoin's 21 million capped supply.
-Users tend to like XRP due to it having lower transaction costs.
+One of the reasons is that it has more coins on the market, with a billion XRP coins pre-mined when launched, compared to Bitcoin's 21 million capped supply.
+In addition, users tend to like XRP due to its lower transaction costs.

 Polkadot is an important cryptocurrency to consider when looking at the potential power of the asset class as a whole.
-That is because Polkadot is looking to connect blockchains that support different digital currencies (for example, Bitcoin and Ethereum run on different networks) so that they can 'talk' to each other.
+That is because Polkadot is looking to connect blockchains that support different digital currencies - for example, Bitcoin and Ethereum run on different networks - so that they can 'talk' to each other.

 It is potentially, therefore, a significant development.
 It means that instead of working separately from one another, making transferring one for another difficult, they can be used together.
 In doing so, cryptocurrencies could be even more potent as all their strengths can be used together, creating a more seamless environment for digital currencies to operate within.
-Above all, its biggest promoters say that it also adds an extra layer of security, making the arena safer.
+Above all, its biggest promoters say it also adds an extra layer of security, making the arena safer.

 Solana burst onto the scene in 2019 and is an increasingly popular cryptocurrency thanks to its fast and secure blockchain network, which also appears to be scalable.
 That's incredibly important for developers looking to use blockchain networks to make smart contracts.
 Solana's speed is also matched with low fees for each transaction, yet it already has billions of users.
-Usually, fees increase with the number of users as more investment is needed to make the network able to service the increased usage.
+Usually, fees increase with the number of users as more investment is needed to enable the network to service the increased usage.
 However, Solana has managed to buck that trend.